How to fix widgets not working or refreshing on iPhone and iPad

 Unlock your iPhone to fix blurred widgets

-Some widgets like Screen Time, Contacts, or that of a bank app may not show any data in the Today View when the iPhone is locked.
+Some widgets like Screen Time, Contacts, or that of a bank app may not show data in the Today View when the iPhone is locked.
 This is by design to prevent sensitive data from being visible on the Lock Screen.
-As of iOS 15, there isn’t a toggle in iPhone settings to give you a choice to show information on such widgets even when the device is locked.
+So, unlock your device to see these widgets.

 Widgets not working on iPhone Lock screen